How to Step Off the Leadership Hamster Wheel: Boundary-Setting for Overworked Leaders

 K – Keep:

 This is the hardest but most crucial part: maintaining consistency even when it’s uncomfortable.
 People may push back.
 They’ll test your limits.
 That’s normal.
 Keep the boundary, and with time, others will adapt.
+That doesn’t work for me because [insert reason here if you want to provide one but they’re not always necessary].

 Once you start applying the TRACK framework, you’ll notice subtle but powerful shifts: